pluralsh/polly/docs/liquid_filters.md

 Implementation: github.com/Masterminds/sprig/v3.mustRegexSplit

 ##  mustRest
+Gets tail of the list (everything but the first item).
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.

 Implementation: github.com/Masterminds/sprig/v3.mustRest

 ##  mustReverse
 Produces a new list with the reversed elements of the given list.
+Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.